pszemraj/lm-api/README.md

 lm-api -i data/test_queries.xlsx -o ./my-test-folder
 ```

 This will run the queries in `data/test_queries.xlsx` and write the results to a `.md` file in `my-test-folder/` in your current working directory.
-There are many options for the script, which can be viewed with the `-h` flag (e.g. `lm-api -h`).
+There are many options for the script, which can be viewed with the `-h` flag (e.g., `lm-api -h`).

 ```bash
 usage: lm-api [-h] [-i INPUT_FILE] [-o OUTPUT_DIR] [-provider PROVIDER_ID] [-k KEY] [-p PREFIX] [-s SUFFIX] [-simple]